The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 The trail is the perfect hike for visitors who are not used to the altitude, as the elevation gain is only about 150 feet.

-Click here to check out this map of Manitou Park Lake trail.
+If you’re planning a hike, check out this map of Manitou Park Lake trail.

 To access the main trail, start at the Pavilion area and head toward the lake and pick up the trail near a small dock.

 From here, head south and hike along the western shore of the lake.
 You will pass over a small footbridge near Trout Creek.

 This area is home to lots of wild grasses, birds, and small wildlife.
 You will also find some of the best views of Pikes Peak from this angle!

 We recommend hiking the loop counter clockwise so you can see the amazing views and take in the wildflowers in the summertime.

 Due to the proximity to many Colorado campgrounds, Manitou Lake Park Trail offers several different entry and exit points.